artarazavi/wikiracing/README.md

 ## My Solution
 Work smarter not harder:
-- Flask: API endpoint to kick off game
+- Flask: API endpoint to kick off game.
-- Spacy: NLP engine computes word similarity scores by comparing word vectors
+- Spacy: NLP engine computes word similarity scores by comparing word vectors.
 - Celery: Celery creates tasks which are sent to workers who listen to distinct queues for work.
 There is also availability for parallel processing through increasing the number of workers.
 - Redis: A fast caching database also used by celery.

 ![Architecture Diagram](/images/architecture_diagram.png)

 All previous solutions found online rely on breadth first search to look through all the links on Wikipedia with no prior context.
 Instead of searching blindly with no context, use a natural language processing engine to seek out pages with high similarity scores with respect to the goal end page and visit those pages first.
-Run the same search going from start page to end page both forwards and in reverse and meet somewhere in the middle.
+Run the same wiki race search both forwards (based on links) and in reverse (based on links-here) and meet somewhere in the middle.
 Distribute this work across multiple Celery workers to allow for parallel processing.

 ## How to Run:
 This depends on having Docker and Docker Compose installed and setup.